By Dr. Justin Marchegiani

 Without enough iron our bodies won’t be able to carry enough oxygen.
 Oxygen is needed for the creation of ATP, which is the main currency of energy in our bodies.

 Iron is an essential nutrient in the production of thyroid hormone.
-If your thyroid doesn’t have enough iron, there is a good chance you will suffer from hypothyroidism and all of the symptoms that come with it, like weight gain, fatigue, depression, and digestive problems.
+If your thyroid doesn’t have enough iron, there is a good chance you will suffer from hypothyroidism and all of the symptoms that come with it.
+This will include weight gain, fatigue, depression, and digestive problems.

 Comprehensive stool test: There are companies out there, like Genova, BioHealth, Doctor’s Data and Diagnos-Techs, that run more comprehensive parasitology tests than what your conventional doctors or hospitals may run.